-- (b) Cause a fictitious transaction or a false price to be inputted into the Exchange trading system; - (c) Effect a transaction involving a listed security at any price which differs to an unreasonable extent from any firm price of said listed security displayed on the Exchange trading system; - (d) Do any act or engage in any course of conduct which is likely to damage the fairness or integrity of the Exchange's markets; - (e) Do any act or engage in any course of conduct whose sole or main purpose is to move the price of a listed security or the level of any index which includes said listed security as a component; or - (f) Do any act or engage in any course of conduct which causes, or contributes to, a violation of the Exchange's rules by another: - (g) Simulate or make improper use of Subordination Agreement/s; and - (h) Engage in the unauthorized use or disposition of funds or securities entrusted by a client to a Trading Participant in the course of its trading business; - Section 2.
+- Section 1.
+General Conduct.
+In addition to the manipulative and fraudulent practices prohibited by the Securities Laws, a Trading Participant shall not: - (a) Do any act or engage in any course of conduct which creates or is likely to create a false or misleading appearance as to the market in, or the price or value of, any listed security; - (b) Cause a fictitious transaction or a false price to be inputted into the Exchange trading system; - (c) Effect a transaction involving a listed security at any price which differs to an unreasonable extent from any firm price of said listed security displayed on the Exchange trading system; - (d) Do any act or engage in any course of conduct which is likely to damage the fairness or integrity of the Exchange's markets; - (e) Do any act or engage in any course of conduct whose sole or main purpose is to move the price of a listed security or the level of any index which includes said listed security as a component; or - (f) Do any act or engage in any course of conduct which causes, or contributes to, a violation of the Exchange's/CMIC's rules by another; - (g) Simulate or make improper use of Subordination Agreement/s; and - (h) Engage in the unauthorized use or disposition of funds or securities entrusted by a client to a Trading Participant in the course of its trading business;

+- (i) Engage in rogue algorithmic trading and other similar activities that may result in, but not limited to, irregular price movement of a particular security; and - (j) (i) Violate risk management and supervisory procedures set forth in pertinent rules on direct market access ("DMA") or other alternative trading systems. - Section 2.
 Obligation to Report Known or Suspected Violations.
 Should a Trading Participant know or suspect a customer's transaction to constitute Unusual Trading Activities, Trading-related Irregularities or any other violation of the Securities Laws, the Trading Participant shall report in writing to CMIC such knowledge or suspicion within twenty-four (24) hours from receipt of the customer's order for the transaction.
 A Trading Participant shall be disputably presumed engaged in Unusual Trading Activities, Trading-related Irregularities or other violation of the Securities Laws if the Trading Participant fails to make said report to CMIC within the given period. - Section 3.
 Insider Trading.
 It shall be unlawful for an insider to sell or buy a security of the issuer, while in possession of material information with respect to the issuer or the security that is not generally available to the investing public. - Section 4.
 Presumption of Possession of Material Information.
 A purchase or sale of a security of the issuer made by an insider or such insider's spouse or relatives by affinity or consanguinity within the second degree, legitimate or common-law, shall be presumed to have been effected while in possession of material non-public information if transacted after such information came into existence but prior to the dissemination of such information to the investing public and the lapse of a reasonable time for the market to absorb such information.